Hidamari Sketch: Other characters

 The former occupant of room 101 prior to Hiro moving into it from room 203.
-She was an mature upperclassman who was in the same year as Misato.
+She was a mature upperclassman who was in the same year as Misato.
 She was shown to be a very diligent and reliable person, who was always smiling and was respected very much by Hiro.
 In many occasions, she acted as the voice of reason for Misato.